sepsis-omics/tutorials/docs/workshop/genomics/2a/index.md

 - Galaxy is now running Spades on the reads for you.
 - When it is finished, you will have five new files in your history.

-    - two fasta files of the resulting contigs and scaffolds
+    - two FASTA files of the resulting contigs and scaffolds
     - two files for statistics about these
     - the Spades logfile